aprilczhang/meal-buddy/README.md

 ### Vision 👓

-As current college students, we've noticed that healthy meal planning is seems to be a common struggle.
-We hope that this customizable recipes and meals can help everyone eat healthier and happier!
+As current college students, we've noticed that healthy meal planning seems to be a common struggle.
+We hope that this customizable recipe generator and meal planner can help everyone eat healthier and happier!

 ### Description 🥬